Water Ski Accidents

-Individuals on water skis and jet skis are significantly more vulnerable to experiencing an injury or accident than other water activities, including boating.
+Individuals on water skis and jet skis are significantly more vulnerable to experiencing an injury or a jet ski accident than other water activities, including boating.

-Water skiers are often injured from recreational ski equipment, boat hardware, obstacles, or colliding with other vessels or objects.
+Water skiers are often injured by recreational jet skis equipment, boat hardware, obstacles, colliding with other boats, fixed objects, or other causes.

-Crashes often produce significant life-threatening problems to the victim similar to a car accident that includes:
+Jet ski crashes often produce significant life-threatening problems to the victim, similar to a car accident that includes:

 - Head injury